mdsaddam1994hossain/bankingSystemOnline/Readme.md

 ## Technology Used
 - Spring boot for Autoconfiguration
-- Spring MVC For Web applcation development
+- Spring MVC For Web application development
-- jsp used for User Interface
+- JSP used for User Interface
 - JPA , Hibernate used
-- Database Used mySQL
+- Database Used MySQL

 ### Sample images
 ```